 - Berries- Blueberries work best inside, but feel free to stuff or top it with raspberries and strawberries.

-- Peanut Butter- Almond butter works too, but who doesn’t love a drizzle of warm peanut butter and sugar free maple syrup on their waffle?
+- Peanut Butter- Almond butter works too, but who doesn’t love a drizzle of warm peanut butter and sugar free

 - Sugar Free Jelly– Sugar free jelly and peanut butter also make a delicious pb and j waffles recipe!